 Some very few of us, though, earn this rank, leave our systems, and then go on to "found" our own martial arts styles, and stop training with anyone outside of the people they convince to study under them.

-I know for a fact that I became a far better Dayang Isa after four years holding the rank than I was first promoted in 2013.
+I know for a fact that I became a far better Dayang Isa after several years holding the rank than I was first promoted in 2013.
 Not just because of the time I've spent training and teaching others, but also because of my continued exposure to these very skilled, highly ranked martial artists.

 I've spent a lot of time "punching up" - getting my ass handed to me sometimes, but working with the best I can find to work with, people who have forgotten more than I'll ever know.